tewarid/tewarid.github.io/_posts/2014/2014-05-24-lua-dofile-and-globals.md

 f2 called
 ```

 Globals now work without side-effects!

 Note the use of LUA_PATH environment variable to specify the search path for Lua scripts.
-You can also set search path inside a Lua script by modifying package.path.
+You can also set search path inside a Lua script by modifying `package.path`.

 What if you have already invested in `dofile` and don't want to change things for now?

-In the example above, modifying `file2.lua` thus, eliminates our problem
+In the previous example, modifying `file2.lua` thus, eliminates our problem

 ```lua
 if hello == nil then hello = { } end